emmyoncloud/sonarqube-on-linux/README.md

 **Server Requirements**
 - **Memory and CPU**: A server with at least **2GB of RAM** and **1 vCPU** is required for a smooth installation and operation.
-- **Operating System**: A Linux distribution with a modern kernel version, preferably Ubuntu or CentOS.
+- **Operating System**: A Linux distribution with a modern kernel version, preferably CentOS.

 **Database Requirements**
 - **PostgreSQL**: Install and configure **PostgreSQL version 17 or newer**.
 PostgreSQL serves as the database backend for SonarQube, storing essential data for analysis and reporting.